IFB Gaming

 IFB Gaming Joins Future Dot Now Coalition

-Our commitment is to elevate digital inclusion and eradicate data poverty and we recognise that this endeavour requires a collective effort beyond any single expert, organisation, government, or community.
+Our commitment is to elevate digital inclusion and eradicate data poverty.
+We recognise that this endeavour requires a collective effort beyond any single expert, organisation, government, or community.
 Hence, we are proud to announce that we are now an active member of the Future Dot Now coalition and will align our tangible and intangible resources and objectives with the alliance to eradicate digital inclusion and data poverty from the UK.

 The pandemic has underscored the urgency of our mission, signalling that traditional methods may no longer suffice during technology adoption maturity and beyond.